MOE Secondary 1 Posting Exercise Process

 5. Are students allowed to bring mobile phones to school?

-- Portable communication devices are permitted in the school but can only be used in the school canteen and café during recess/lunch break and after curriculum hours.
+- There are designated areas within the school where students can use their handphones for entertainment purposes.
+These devices are permitted in the school but can only be used in the school canteen and café during recess/lunch break and after curriculum hours.

-- Students should switch off their mobile phones during curriculum time.
+- Students should switch off their mobile phones during curriculum hours.

 1. Does your school offer Higher Chinese/ Higher Malay?